RISING AND FALLING

 This tectonic shift will pose a challenge to the U.S.-dominated global institutions that have been in place since the 1940s.
 At the behest of Washington, these multilateral regimes have promoted trade liberalization, open capital markets, and nuclear nonproliferation, ensuring relative peace and prosperity for six decades -- and untold benefits for the United States.
 But unless rising powers such as China and India are incorporated into this framework, the future of these international regimes will be uncomfortably uncertain.

 Given its performance over the last six years, one would not expect the Bush administration to handle this challenge terribly well.
 After all, its unilateralist impulses, on vivid display in the Iraq war, have become a lightning rod for criticism of U.S. foreign policy.
-But the Iraq controversy has overshadowed a more pragmatic and multilateral component of the
+But the Iraq controversy has overshadowed a more pragmatic and multilateral component of the Bush administration's grand strategy: Washington's attempt to reconfigure U.S. foreign policy and international institutions in order to account for shifts in the global distribution of power.
+The Bush administration has been reallocating the resources of the executive branch to focus on emerging powers.
+In an attempt to ensure that these

 - Full website and iPad access